repobuddy/repobuddy/packages/jest/README.md

 [@repobuddy/jest] comes with many presets:

-- `@repobuddy/jest/presets/ts`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/ts`: auto-detect if your project is CJS or ESM
-- `@repobuddy/jest/presets/ts-watch`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/ts-watch`: auto-detect if your project is CJS or ESM
 - `@repobuddy/jest/presets/ts-cjs`
 - `@repobuddy/jest/presets/ts-cjs-watch`
 - `@repobuddy/jest/presets/ts-esm`